Injury Prevention Womack, MO

 Injury Prevention in Womack, MO.
-Whether you’re an athlete and want to improve your performance, or you just retired and want to dedicate your time to camping, don’t let the fear of reinjury keep you from the activities you love.
-While our certified Womack, MO physical therapists work extensively with athletes and others to heal after an injury, we are complete movement health specialists who can evaluate your movement, muscle and joint strength, and flexibility to show you measures that are proven to reduce the risk of injury by preparing your body for the stressors of your desired activity.
-Make an appointment at Axes Physical Therapy today or contact the location most convenient for you.
+Whether you’re an athlete and want to up your game, or a recent retiree who wants to dedicate your time to bike riding, don’t let the fear of reinjury keep you from the happy, healthy lifestyle you deserve.
+While our professional Womack, MO physical therapists work extensively with athletes and others to recover from injury, we are experts in the entire musculoskeletal system who can evaluate your movement, muscle and joint strength, and flexibility to guide you through measures that are proven to reduce the risk of injury by preparing your body for the stressors of your desired activity.
+Make an appointment at Axes Physical Therapy today or reach out to the location most convenient for you.

-If you’ve recently suffered an injury, or have a persistent injury that just won’t go away, contact the Axes Physical Therapy location most convenient for you in Womack, MO for a free injury screening.
-To take preventative measures and ensure that you can continue with your sport or hobby, keep reading or inquire about an appointment at your earliest convenience.
+If you’ve recently suffered an injury, or have a persistent injury that won’t heal on its own, contact the Axes Physical Therapy location most convenient for you in Womack, MO for a no-risk, no-obligation injury screening.
+To take preventative measures and ensure that you can continue with your active lifestyle, keep reading or inquire about an appointment today.

-Injuries Axes PT Can Help Prevent in Womack, MO
+Types of Injuries We Prevent Prevent in Womack, MO

-1. Repetitive motion injuries are injuries that are caused by repetitive movements over time.
-In sports, we see them the most in in overhead athletes athletes who use throwing or striking motions and typically are accompanied by joint pain.
+1. Wear-and-tear injuries are injuries that are caused by repetitive movements over time.
+They are common in overhead athletes such as softball or shotput and pole-vaulters and typically reveal themselves with joint pain.

-Some common injuries, for example rotator cuff tears, can either develop over time or occur suddenly.
-Other injuries, for example ACL tears, are almost always the result of trauma, with a sudden impact to the knee.
+Some of the injuries we see most frequently, like rotator cuff tears, can either develop over time or occur suddenly.
+Other injuries, for example ACL tears, are almost always the result of trauma, such as receiving a direct blow to the knee.

 Injury Prevention Womack, MO | Sports Therapy | Physical Therapy Near Womack